INTEGRATE.md Specification v0.2

 Read this codebase.
 Find the event system (command lifecycle, hooks,

-This prevents the agent from blindly pasting boilerplate without understanding what it's integrating into.
+This prevents the agent from blindly pasting boilerplate without understanding what it is integrating into.

 Numbered, imperative, concrete steps.
 Each step should describe what to do, not explain why.
 Use tables for concept mappings.
 Use fenced code blocks for exact commands or file contents.